CodeURJC-DAW-2020-21/webapp7/README.md

 #### Courses
 ![Courses](https://github.com/CodeURJC-DAW-2020-21/webapp7/blob/main/ReadmePictures/Courses.gif)

-This tab describes main info about Kiddy’s House academy, what is offerted and signed-up users ratings.
+This tab describes the main information about the courses offered by Kiddy's House Academy, its price, the level and the teacher that teaches it.

 #### Instructor
 ![Instructor](https://github.com/CodeURJC-DAW-2020-21/webapp7/blob/main/ReadmePictures/instructor.gif)